Honors and Awards

 These grants help offset some of the costs associated with volunteerism, such as transportation and meal expenses for students who volunteer within the NYC community on an ongoing basis.
 A short application must be submitted to receive this grant, which ranges from $100 to $250.
 Interested students should visit the Service Programs website for an application.

-Students also have opportunities to apply for other distinctions in other departments and programs of NYU, including but not limited to the Ranieri International Scholars Fund (Ancient Studies), Hull Fellowships (History), Summer Undergraduate Research Programs (Pre-Health), Reynolds Changemaker Challenge & Social Venture Competitions (Social Entrepreneurship), Policy Case Competition (Public Policy), the Global Engagement Symposium (NYU Global Programs), the NYU Journal of Politics & International Affairs (Politics), and many other research funds and fellowships sponsored throughout NYU.
-Interested students should consult with the Assistant Director of Advising & Academic Excellence in the Liberal Studies Advising Center, and review information available on the LS Research & Fellowships website.
+Students also have opportunities to apply for other distinctions in other departments and programs of NYU, including but not limited to the Ranieri International Scholars Fund (Ancient Studies), Hull Fellowships (History), Summer Undergraduate Research Programs (Pre-Health), Reynolds Changemaker Challenge and Social Venture Competitions (Social Entrepreneurship), Policy Case Competition (Public Policy), the Global Engagement Symposium (NYU Global Programs), the NYU Journal of Politics and International Affairs (Politics), and many other research funds and fellowships sponsored throughout NYU.
+Interested students should consult with the Assistant Director of Advising and Academic Excellence in the Liberal Studies Advising Center, and review information available on the LS Research and Fellowships website.

 Students may also apply to present their research at the Liberal Studies Student Research Colloquium, held annually in late March .
 Requests for proposals are announced in late January.